nitlang/nitutorial/wiki/pages/mission_12_01.md

 # Final Mission

-* Difficulty: hard
+* Difficulty: advanced

-Your mission is to combine your `caca` library and your `loglas` parser to render logocas vectorial image on a terminal.
+Your mission is to combine your `caca` library and your `loglas` parser to render logolas vectorial image on a terminal.

 The `caca` library is